nielsbasjes/yauaa/README.md

   - the startup is "slow"
   - the memory footprint is pretty big due to the number of matchers, the size of the hashmap and the cache of the parsed useragents.

 Performance
 ===========
 On my i7 system I see a speed of around 4000 useragents per second or <1ms each.
 A LRU cache is in place that does over 1M per second if they are in the cache.

-In the canonical usecase of analysing clickstream data you will see a 1ms hit per visitor and for all the other clicks the values are retrieved from this cache at close to 0 time.
+In the canonical usecase of analysing clickstream data you will see a <1ms hit per visitor (or better: per new non-cached useragent) and for all the other clicks the values are retrieved from this cache at close to 0 time.

 License
 =======